Indian Rupee Falls Near

 Quick Answers to Common Questions

-Why did the rupee suddenly fall to ₹90?
+Why did the rupee fall to a record low in 2026?

 Not necessarily.
 Currency cycles change depending on global flows.